 All of our clinical research must adhere to strict rules and regulations.

-These regulation and standards are designed to:
+These regulations and standards are designed to:

 - safeguard and protect research subjects